 *Payment must be reflected in your tax account.
 You can refer to GST payments for the various payment modes and processing times.

-1. File all the outstanding GST returns
+1. File the outstanding GST returns

-Quote the payment slip number when paying the composition amount using the preferred payment modes.
+2. Pay the composition amount (quoting the payment slip number) using the preferred payment modes.
 GIRO payment is not allowed.

 Postponement of Court hearing